Evidence-Based Public Health

 - Native Youth Project

-NNPHI is promoting the use of evidence is through the Native Youth Project (NYP) in collaboration with CDC's National Center for HIV, STD, Viral Hepatitis and TB Prevention (NCHHSTP) and Healthy Teen Network (HTN).
-The program is building the capacity of seven community-based organizations to use evidence-based programs to address disparities experienced by Native American youth, specifically regarding teen pregnancies and sexually transmitted diseases.
-The seven sites are receiving technical assistance as they select an evidence-based program, make culturally appropriate adaptations and implement the adapted program within the communities they serve.
+NNPHI has promoted the use of evidence through the Native Youth Project (NYP) in collaboration with CDC's National Center for HIV, STD, Viral Hepatitis and TB Prevention (NCHHSTP) and Healthy Teen Network (HTN).
+The program has enhanced the capacity of seven community-based organizations to use evidence-based programs to address disparities experienced by Native American youth, specifically regarding teen pregnancies and sexually transmitted diseases.
+The seven sites received technical assistance as they selected an evidence-based program, making culturally appropriate adaptations and implementing the adapted program within the communities they serve.

 - Building Capacity for Evidence-Based Public Health (2011– 2013)